 Note: All information based on the following Air Flow Chart.
 Required superheat varies for each system.
-Refer to page 17 for recommended superheat.
+Refer to page #19 for recommended superheat.
 Superheat temperature measurements should be taken within 3 feet of the compressor suction line connection.
+Use the true suction port provided on the suction line for superheat measurements.